Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Multipower](/HeroSystem6eHeroic/images/PurpleButtonChat.png)

 The endurance cost shown can *optionally* be automatically deducted from the character's health status.
-However, some powers require multiple endurance costs (such as Autofire powers) or endurance every phase.
+However, some powers require additional endurance payments (such as Autofire powers) or endurance costs that must be satisfied every phase (constant powers).
 Use the "END" button to manually deducts a power's endurance cost.

 ## Page 5: Talents and Complications